doc-ai/tensorio-ios/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-See *MainViewController.mm* for sample code.
-See *TensorIOTFLiteModelIntegrationTests.mm* for examples on how to run inference on models with multiple kinds of inputs and outputs. iPython notebooks for the test models may be found in the *notebooks* directory in this repo.
+- See *MainViewController.mm* for sample code.
+- See *TensorIOTFLiteModelIntegrationTests.mm* for more complex models.
+- iPython notebooks for the test models may be found in the *notebooks* directory in this repo.

- For more detailed information about using TensorIO, refer to the **Usage** section below.
+For more detailed information about using TensorIO, refer to the <a href="#usage">Usage</a> section below.

 <a name="requirements"></a>
 ## Requirements

-TensorIO works on iOS 9.3 or higher.
+TensorIO requires iOS 9.3+

 <a name="installation"></a>
 ## Installation